mamoore1440/personal-site/src/content/model/HMT-One-Liners.md

   Don't ask for forgiveness for the sake of even God of even Jesus.
 Be selfish!
 Ask for forgiveness for the sake of yourself!
 It's not like you won't be forgive for being selfish.
 If being selfish saves you and has a possibility of saving others then I'm sure God and Jesus would approve.

 ## Heaven, Dimensions, Spirits One Liners:
-* Any economist who did sell their sole is braindead.
+* Any economist who did sell their soul is braindead.
 If they thought about it for half a second they would've seen it was a STUPID idea.
 * Are you really gonna lobotomize your infinite self to help your finite self?
 * Don't be suprised when we a lot more about physics.
 Don't be surprised if it goes on forever.
   * What does it say about our reality if it goes on forever?